Web3HackerDAO/de-wordpress-fevm-lighthouse/docs/guide/getting-started.md

 <BtnConnectWallet />

 ## Step.
-2: Create your new novel
+2: Create your new NFT as your creation

+You can treat the NFT as your new book/course/shop/website/blog site.
+Whatever you want!
 <BtnNewNovel />

 ## Step.
-3: Write your novel chapter in locked-content folder
+3: Write your super greate content/item in locked-content folder

 ## Step.
-4: Encrypted your whole novel chapters via web3 and store on IPFS
+4: Encrypted your whole content via `lighthouse` sdk and store on IPFS

 ```sh
 node generateEncryptedNovel.js
 ```

-This command will encrypt your novel and store them on to IPFS.
+This command will encrypt your content with `lighthouse` and store them on to IPFS.

-All metadata will auto generate and put them into the docs/$yourNovelFolder, no-worry!
+All metadata will auto generate and put them into the docs/$yourNovelFolder.

+No-worry!

 As it only include the expert part!

-The docs folder will be publish after the vitepress deployed.
+The docs folder will be publish after your site deployed.

 ## Step.
-5: Deploy your vitepress site and with token gating feature
+5: Deploy your site and with token gating feature

 ## Step.
-6: Your reader can mint the novel's NFT to support you that can unlock your novel chapters
+6: Your reader can mint the NFT to support you that can decrypt your content

+As this just use text content as demo, later we will build more themes(like wordpress) that the creator can pick different theme as different usecase.

+It can be:

+* A De-shopping site
+* A course site sell source on FEVM
+* A novel site sell novel on FEVM
+* A photot site sell greate pictures on FEVM